kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-02-http-intro/09-Sending-data-to-the-server.md

 // MORE CODE
 ```

-* Look at the terminal after clicking send in postman (and adding Authorization key with a string value)
+* Look at the Terminal after clicking send in postman (and adding Authorization key with a string value)

 ```
 // MORE CODE